Zeal-Student-Developers/issue-tracker/Documentation.md

 ---

+### Paginated Results

+The search results returning a `list` of resources are paginated.
+The page number and search limit should be passed as query parameters in the URL.
+Both the page number and search limit are optional.
+If not provided, the page number defaults to `1` and search limit defaults to `5`.
 ## Users

 >**Note:** All requests must contain the valid non-expired JWT token in the `authorization` header as `Bearer [the JWT token].